The perfectionist’s shipping problem

 Most people use these terms interchangeably, but they’re architecturally different.
 A progress goal asks: “Am I better today than yesterday?”
 This is always answerable.
 A perfection goal asks: “Is this flawless?”
 This is rarely answerable because “flawless” is undefined and contextual.

-Goal-setting research by Locke and Latham reveals why this distinction matters so much.
-Process goals – focused on incremental improvement – produce strong effects on performance, while outcome goals create binary success-or-failure psychology [3].
+Goal-setting research by organizational psychologists Edwin Locke and Gary Latham reveals why this distinction matters so much.
+Their half-century retrospective on goal-setting theory shows that specific, difficult goals paired with a learning orientation drive higher performance than vague “do your best” targets [3].
+Learning goals – where the focus is on developing strategies and improving skill – sustain motivation in ways that rigid performance goals do not.
 This explains why “getting to flawless” drains motivation while “incrementally improving” builds it.
-The stopping point is the leverage.
+The stopping point is the leverage [3].
 You can set a ship date, a quality threshold, or a time-box.
 All external anchors that perfectionism can’t move.

 Perfection goals are outcome-focused and psychologically binary: success (flawless) or failure (anything less).
 Research on perfectionism confirms this pattern.
-Maladaptive perfectionism – specifically concern over mistakes and doubt about actions – is linked to procrastination and task delay [1].
+Perfectionistic concerns – the distress-focused facets of perfectionism, distinct from the adaptive high-standards facets – are positively linked to procrastination and task delay [1].
 When your brain has spent weeks chasing a binary outcome, it will find every flaw and lock the ship button.
 The goal structure itself doesn’t permit shipping.

 The practices below work because they force a progress-goal structure onto work that would otherwise follow perfection-goal logic.